-Key nuclear safety parameters are selected as a minimal set of parameters that describes the behaviour of a reactor core during transients and accidents assumed in safety analyses (SAR).
+Key nuclear safety parameters are selected as a minimal set of parameters that describes the behavior of a reactor core during transients and accidents assumed in safety analyses (SAR).

 The set of key nuclear safety parameters selected for low power physics tests includes: